loveencounterflow/dbay-vogue/README.md

 * **[–]** allow to specify from which key to derive `rank` from?
 In that case it would be best to keep *all* the data in `details` including № in the original listing and have a mapping like `{ rank: 'nr', }`, `{
   rank: 'price', }` to determine how to derive which aspect from which field.
+  * **[–]** problem with this: if the № becomes part of `details` then change in position of item in listing would in itself be treated as an update to the *details* of an item, which is not what we want
+    * i.e. change in rank is categorically different from change in other details

 ## Is Done